RobTillaart/BH1750FVI_RT/README.md

 ## Description

 The BH1750FVI is a 16 bit lux sensor with an I2C interface.
-It is possible to detect a wide range from 0.11 - 100000 lux.
+This sensor has a wide working range from 0.11 - 100000 lux.

 To be able to support this wide range, the sensor can operate in three modi.